US STOCKS-Wall St slides as Amazon, Apple results weigh | Business

 US STOCKS-Wall St slides as Amazon, Apple results weigh

 U.S. stocks fell on Friday as disappointing forecasts from Amazon and Apple pushed the Nasdaq toward sharp monthly declines, with the biggest surge in monthly inflation since 2005 adding to investor worries.
-Amazon.com Inc slumped 11.9% to a near two-year low as higher costs hurt first-quarter results and the e-commerce giant said it expects to lose as much as $1 billion in operating income this quarter.
+Amazon.com Inc slumped 12.5% to a near two-year low as higher costs squeezed first-quarter results and the e-commerce giant said it expected to lose as much as $1 billion in operating income this quarter.

-U.S. stocks fell on Friday as disappointing forecasts from Amazon and Apple pushed the Nasdaq toward sharp monthly declines, with the biggest surge in monthly inflation since 2005 adding to investor worries.

-Amazon.com Inc slumped 11.9% to a near two-year low as higher costs hurt first-quarter results and the e-commerce giant said it expects to lose as much as $1 billion in operating income this quarter.
-Apple Inc, the world's most valuable company, slipped 0.1% after its glum outlook overshadowed record quarterly profit and sales.
+Apple Inc, the world's most valuable company, slipped 1.0% after its glum outlook overshadowed record quarterly profit and sales.
+Ten of the 11 major S&P 500 sectors declined on the last trading session of the month, with consumer discretionary stocks leading losses with a 3.6% drop.

 The earnings season overall has been better than expected so far.
 Nearly half of the S&P 500 companies have reported through Thursday and 81% of them have topped Wall Street's expectations.
 Typically, only 66% beat estimates, according to Refinitiv data.
-Declining issues outnumbered advancers for a 1.66-to-1 ratio on the NYSE and for a 1.09-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.88-to-1 ratio on the NYSE and a 1.27-to-1 ratio on the Nasdaq.

-The S&P index recorded two new 52-week highs and six new lows, while the Nasdaq recorded nine new highs and 102 new lows.
+The S&P index recorded 2 new 52-week highs and 8 new lows, while the Nasdaq recorded 10 new highs and 134 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)